apache/airflow/docs/apache-airflow/administration-and-deployment/logging-monitoring/logging-tasks.rst

 capability of Apache Airflow.
 You can see all of these providers in :doc:`apache-airflow-providers:core-extensions/logging`.

-When using S3, GCS, WASB or OSS remote logging service, you can delete the local log files after they are uploaded to the remote location, by setting th config:
+When using S3, GCS, WASB or OSS remote logging service, you can delete the local log files after they are uploaded to the remote location, by setting the config:

 .. code-block:: ini